Umpire

-An umpire is an official in a variety of sports and competition, responsible for enforcing the rules of the sport, including sportsmanship decisions such as ejection.
+An umpire is an official in a variety of sports and competition who is responsible for enforcing the rules of the sport, including sportsmanship decisions such as ejection.

+The word has been applied to the officials of many sports, including baseball, association football (where it has been superseded by assistant-referee), and cricket (which still uses it).

+Etymology

 The term derives from the Old French nonper, non, and per, : (as evidenced in cricket, where dismissal decisions can only be made on appeal).
 Noumper shows up around 1350 before undergoing a linguistic shift known as false splitting.
-It was written in 1426–1427 as a noounpier; the n was lost with the a indefinite article becoming an.
-The earliest version without the n shows up as owmpere, a variant spelling in Middle English, circa 1440.
-The leading n became permanently attached to the article, changing it to an Oumper around 1475.
+It was written in 1426–1427 as a noounpier; later, the n was lost, becoming assimilated into the indefinite article an.
+The earliest version without the leading n shows up as owmpere, a variant spelling in Middle English, ca. 1440, supplanted by an Oumper around 1475.

-The word was applied to the officials of many sports including baseball, association football (where it has been superseded by assistant-referee) and cricket (which still uses it).